French post offices in Egypt

-In 1921 the stamps were surcharged in Egyptian currency, at the rate of about 2.5 centimes per milieme.
+In 1921 the stamps were surcharged in Egyptian currency, at the rate of about 2.5 centimes per millieme.
 Several forms of the surcharge exist.
 In Alexandria, local surcharges read "4 Mill." etc., while in Port Said they read "4 / Milliemes", with the number in a sans-serif typeface.
 Soon after Paris-produced surcharges arrived in both offices; they read "4 / MILLIEMES" etc. A new round of surcharges in 1925 added black bars to obscure the French currency values.